roadiz/roadiz/README.md

 ### Problem with entities and Doctrine cache?

-After each RZCMS upgrade you should upgrade your node-sources entity classes and upgrade database schema.
+After each Roadiz upgrade you should upgrade your node-sources entity classes and upgrade database schema.

 ```
 bin/roadiz core:node:types --regenerateAllEntities;